-The Dodd-Frank Act also granted the FHA, VA and the USDA flexibility to establish their own definitions of qualified mortgages for their insurance guaranty programs.
+The Dodd-Frank Act also granted the FHA, U.S. Department of Veterans Affairs ("VA") and the U.S. Department of Agriculture flexibility to establish their own definitions of qualified mortgages for their insurance guaranty programs.
 Both the FHA and VA have created their own definition of qualified mortgages that differ from both the CFPB's definition and the current underwriting and product guidelines of the GSEs that are subject to the QM Patch.
 For example, the FHA's QM safe harbor definition currently applies to loans priced at or less than APOR plus the sum of 115 basis points and the FHA's annual mortgage insurance premium rate, which is effectively broader than the APOR plus 1.5% safe harbor pricing metric currently being proposed by the CFPB as a replacement to the QM Patch.
 As a result, these alternate definitions of QM may be more favorable to lenders and mortgage holders than the New QM Definition that would apply to the GSEs upon termination of the QM Patch, which could drive business to these agencies and have a negative impact on our mortgage insurance business.